annatel/libphonenumber/README-Annatel.md

 ## Check the new version

+Update antl_phonenumber:
+- go to your antl_phonenumber worktree and update it : `cd ../antl_phonenumber && git pull`
+- **if you changed Google's metadata, add relevant test numbers to `test/annatel_test_numbers.csv`**
-You should update antl_phonenumber build environment to use the new version and check that all its tests still pass!
+- update `Earthfile` to use your new version of the libphonenumber assets
+- check that all tests pass **with earthly** (it will automatically add Annatel specific tests) : `earthly -P +test`

 ## Use the new version